Achievable logoAchievable logo

 Finding plausible third sides of triangles

-For any triangle with sides of lengths x, y, and z, the following conditions must all be true:
+For any triangle with sides of lengths x, y, and z, all three of the following conditions must hold:

 • x+y>z